rapido-mobile/rapido-flutter/README.md

 ## Introduction
 Rapido makes it simple to build document centric applications by:
-1. Providing a DocumentList class that makes it wasy to manage user data, including persistence.
+1. Providing DocumentList and Document classes that makes it wasy to manage user data, including persistence.
-2. Provides many of the UI elements that you need to work with DocumentList, including ListViews, Forms, and other widgets.
+2. Provides many of the UI elements that you need to work with DocumentList, including ListViews, Forms, Maps, and other widgets.
 They know how to work with DocumentList so provide a ton of functionality with almost no additional coding.
 3. The ability to easily customize the core widgets provided.

 ## Show Me